codership/documentation/galeracluster/source/training/tutorials/starting-cluster.rst

 Both of these start the ``mysqld`` daemon on the node.

-In MariaDB/Percona XtraDB, use the command below to start MariaDB/Percona XtraDB, Galera, and to establish the Primary Component:
+In MariaDB, use the command below to start MariaDB, Galera, and to establish the Primary Component:

 .. code-block:: console